 For this short trip, planning for two long days is a good idea.
 While you will be tired, it's the best option for seeing and doing as much as possible.

 It's also a good idea to check the park calendar.
-Sometimes, special events, like Mickey's Not So Scary Halloween party, cause the park to close earlier.
+Sometimes, special events, like Mickey's Not-So-Scary Halloween Party, cause the park to close earlier.
 Guests need a separate ticket for these events.

 Consider Lightning Lane, and Virtual Queues (when offered)